yacine-ammi/yacine-ammi/README.md

 - 👀 I’m interested in Data Science & Machine Learning
 - 🌱 I’m currently learning advanced topics in ML like NLP and Recommendation Systems
 - 💞️ I’m looking to collaborate on solving real world problems with ML and AI
-- 📫 You can reach me via my LinkedIn : https://www.linkedin.com/in/yacine-ammi/
+- 📫 You can reach out to me via my LinkedIn : https://www.linkedin.com/in/yacine-ammi/

 <!---
 yacine-ammi/yacine-ammi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.